vgorbic1/Tutorials/Linux/ssh.md

 ## Secure Shell
-All SSH traffic is encrypted.
+Unlike `telnet` all `ssh` traffic is encrypted.
 To login to another machine use it's IP (or domain name) and a username on that machine:
 ```
 ssh username@122.122.122.122
 ```